gusvsconcelos/dotfiles/README.md

     -   Right click on the wallpaper button on your bar to set a random wallpaper and set colors from it
     -   Click on the signal icon to open `nmtui`
     -   Click on the audio icon to open `pavucontrol`
+    -   Click on the CPU icon to open `bottom`
 -   Run `hyprcfg` in your terminal to edit your `hyprland.conf` file
 -   Run `waycfg` in your terminal to open your waybar config folder